What is Customer Effort Score?

 A customer concentrates as they use a large touchscreen display to make a purchase in-store, to illustrate the concept of customer efforts score

-At its heart, CES is a metric assessing the effort customers expend to interact with a company, particularly when resolving issues or completing tasks.
+CES is a metric that measures the effort customers need to interact with a company, particularly when resolving issues or completing tasks.
 Typically measured by a straightforward question like, "How easy was it to get the help you needed today?" responses range from "very easy" to "very difficult."
 Lower scores signify less effort, while higher scores indicate more effort.

 CES emerged from research by the Corporate Executive Board (CEB) in the late 2000s.
 Their studies found that customers were likelier to remain loyal if they experienced minimal effort during interactions.
 This marked a shift from traditional customer delight strategies, emphasising the importance of reducing friction and simplifying customer experiences.